aspose-pub/Aspose.PUB-Documentation/java/developer-guide/convert-pub-files/_index.md

 ---
-title: "Convert PUB Files"
+title: Convert Publisher PUB files to Different Formats in Java
+linktitle: Convert PUB Files
 type: docs
 url: /java/convert-pub-files/
-keywords: "Java API, Convert PUB Java"
+keywords: Convert PUB Java, Convert PUB to PDF Java
-description: "Java API to convert PUB files to PDF"
+description: This section explains how to convert Publisher PUB files to other formats such as PDF in Java.
 weight: 10
 ---